 Grant Revenue - Grant revenue consists of amounts received from federal, state or local agencies based on the terms of the related grant agreement.
-The grant agreements in place at the Organization are reimbursable grants and the revenue is reported when the expense is incurred.
+The grant agreements in place at the Organization are reimbursable grants and in some instances the revenue is reported when the expense is incurred.
+In order instances the grant revenue is deferred and recognized over a period of time equal to the life of the underlying capital assets.

 Billings, cash collections and timing of revenue recognition result in receivables and deferred revenue on the balance sheet.
 The receivables represent revenue or deferred revenue recognized in excess of amounts collected.
-The liability, deferred revenue represents billings in excess of revenues recognized.
+The liability, deferred revenue, represents billings in excess of revenues recognized.
 This liability is removed when revenue is recognized.